russiantux/osolo_nodejs/README.md

 ```

 ## How to use Osolo
 Using Osolo is very simple.
-Simply put Osolo to your minecraft server folder (where ever you put the server files), open command promt, cd into the server folder, and type `node osolo.js`.
+Simply put Osolo to your minecraft server folder (where ever you put the server files), and double-click on `osolo.bat`, or if you want to do it the hard way, open command promt, cd into the server folder, and type `node osolo.js`.
 You then can go to `http://localhost:8080` and access the web page to use Osolo.
 If you want to use this over the internet, make sure you port-forward `8080`, and connect using `http://{your-IP-here}:8080`.

 ## Installation
 Installation is very simply (that is if you have socket.io, if you need socket-io, run `npm install socket.io` , just drag and drop all the files in the zip into the folder where your minecraft server files are.
 Make sure you have a `run.bat` inside the folder, otherwise Osolo will not be able to run the server (will fix it in the future)